Steinhatchee in Taylor County, Florida — The American South (South Atlantic)

 Erected 2002 by United States Postal Service and the Florida Department of State.
 (Marker Number F-461.)

 Location.
 29° 40.115′ N, 83° 22.637′ W. Marker is in Steinhatchee, Florida, in Taylor County.
 Marker is at the intersection of Riverside Drive (State Road 51) and 11th Street East, on the right when traveling west on Riverside Drive.
+Located in Steinhatchee Park, just west of 11th Street East.
 Touch for map.
-Located in Steinhatchee Park, just west of 11th Street East.
 Marker is in this post office area: Steinhatchee FL 32359, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 15 miles of this marker, measured as the crow flies.
 The Jackson Trail (approx. 14.6 miles away).

 Credits.
-This page was last revised on July 22, 2018.
-This page originally submitted on August 13, 2013, by Tim Fillmon of Webster, Florida.
-This page has been viewed 439 times since then and 38 times this year.
-Photo 1. submitted on August 13, 2013, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on March 25, 2021.
+It was originally submitted on August 13, 2013, by Tim Fillmon of Webster, Florida.
+This page has been viewed 1,271 times since then and 273 times this year.
+Photos: 1, 2, 3. submitted on March 25, 2021, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.